Anti aging collagen drink – sip your way younger

 Do collagen drinks work?

-Most of us are aware of collagen and it’s role in acting as a support structure in the skin.
+Most of us are aware of collagen and its role in acting as a support structure in the skin.

 You may not know that there are 11 types of collagen – five of which are more important than the others and each of them working in different areas of the body.
 Collagen I is the collagen that supports the structure of your skin as well as tendons, capillaries, veins, bone and organs.
 Collagen IV is also important to your skin as it supports the cell membrane.